gravitybacklight/ec2connect/README.md

 ## TOO MUCH TYPING
     alias ec2="/home/user/ec2.py"

 Stick an alias in your .bashrc file and mark the script as executable.
+Then it's as simple as:

+    ec2